Documentation Home

 WAIT is parsed but otherwise ignored.
 It is intended for future expansion.

-The ENGINE clause, which specifies the storage engine used by the tablespace, is deprecated; expect it to be removed in a future release.
-The tablespace storage engine is known by the data dictionary, making the ENGINE clause obsolete.
-If the storage engine is specified, it must match the tablespace storage engine defined in the data dictionary.
-The only values for engine_name compatible with NDB tablespaces are NDB and NDBCLUSTER.
+The ENGINE clause, which specifies the storage engine used by the tablespace, is deprecated, since the tablespace storage engine is known by the data dictionary, making the ENGINE clause obsolete.
+In MySQL 8.4, it is supported in the following two cases only:

-RENAME TO operations are implicitly performed in autocommit mode, regardless of the autocommit setting.
+RENAME TO operations are implicitly performed in autocommit mode, regardless of the value of autocommit.

 A RENAME TO operation cannot be performed while LOCK TABLES or FLUSH TABLES WITH READ LOCK is in effect for tables that reside in the tablespace.